gregurco/jobeet-tutorial/docs/days/day-3.md

 ```dotenv
 DATABASE_URL=mysql://user:password@mysql:3306/jobeet
 ```
-Now that Doctrine knows about your database, you can let it create the database for you (if you did not already created it):
+Now that Doctrine knows about your database, you can let it create the database for you (if you haven't created it already):

 ```bash
 bin/console doctrine:database:create --if-not-exists